PPP vs exchange rates

 Exchange rates convert money.
 PPP compares local buying power.
 If your app is $4.99 in the US, a direct exchange-rate price can feel too expensive in markets where disposable income is lower.

-Google Play, App Store, and website payments do not behave identically.
+Google Play, App Store Connect, and website payments do not behave identically.
 Fees, store price endings, local taxes, and customer expectations can push the practical price above or below a pure PPP result.

 A recommendation should explain whether a paid price looks strong, whether a flexible pricing model fits better, or whether the country needs validation before launch.